cdimascio/express-openapi-validator/README.md

 // 1.
 Import the express-openapi-validator library
 const OpenApiValidator = require('express-openapi-validator').OpenApiValidator;

-app.use(bodyParser.json());
+// 2.
+Set up body parsers for body types you expect app.use(bodyParser.json());
+app.use(bodyParser.text());
+app.use(bodyParser.urlencoded());

 app.use(logger('dev'));
 app.use(express.json());
 app.use(express.urlencoded({ extended: false }));
 app.use(cookieParser());
 app.use(express.static(path.join(__dirname, 'public')));

-// 2. (optionally) Serve the OpenAPI spec app.use('/spec', express.static(spec));
+// 3. (optionally) Serve the OpenAPI spec app.use('/spec', express.static(spec));

-// 3.
+// 4.
 Install the OpenApiValidator onto your express app new OpenApiValidator({
   apiSpec: './openapi.yaml',
 }).install(app);